elenaty4/MatrixCalculator/README.md

 <p><b>2.
 Floating Point Values & Negative Zero</b></p>
 <p>Negative zeros will sometimes appear as a result in some of the calculations.
 That's because floating point numbers are used in code
 to calculate.
 This also means that if some fractions appear as a result, it'll be in decimal form instead of Rational form.
-Furthermore, the numbers in the results will also display numbers with one decimal place, even if they are whole numbers.</p>
+Furthermore, the numbers in the result will have one decimal place, even if they are whole numbers.</p>

 <p><b>3.
 Eigenvalues and Diagonalization</b></p>
 <p>The Eigenvalues and Diagonalization calculators were supposed to be in the program, but they are taken out due to their complexity.